re-framejs/re-framejs/docs/Effects.md

 > grooming today, including that you forgot to clean your teeth.
 Again.

-If ever you want to take control of the way effect handling is done, create your own alternative to `reg-event-fx` and, in it, inject your own version of the `do-fx` interceptor at the front of the interceptor chain.
+If ever you want to take control of the way effect handling is done, create your own alternative to `regEventFx` and, in it, inject your own version of the `do-fx` interceptor at the front of the interceptor chain.
 It is only a few lines of code.